 Why did the Magi come?
-Indeed, there is a disconnect…they see a star and conclude that a Jewish king will be born, deserving of worship.
-So what is the untold story here?
+Indeed, there is a disconnect… they see a star and conclude that a Jewish king will be born, deserving of worship.
+So, what is the untold story here?
+The Story reveals the irony of the Wise Men coming to Jesus.

 “Where is he who has been born king of the Jews?
 For we saw his star when it rose and have come to worship him.”
 Matthew 2:2

-The Magi knew more than the story reveals – either by God’s inspiration or by virtual of their background – they knew about the kingship and worthiness of this baby.
+The Wise Men knew more than the story reveals – either by God’s inspiration or by virtual of their background – they knew about the kingship and worthiness of this baby.
 Based on the text, God guided them by the Star (Matt.
 2:2, 2:9).
 This star reappears after they leave Jerusalem (Matt.
 2:7) to bring joy and excitement to them.
 However, their guidance from God leads them to worship the baby Jesus (Matt.
 2:8, 11) and give gifts worthy of honor (2:11).
-Let’s look at the history of this situation.
+The irony of the Wise Men’s coming to Jesus has a historical background.
+Let’s take a look.

 The Backstory in How They Knew